 If you’re wondering what the difference is between a Medical Flexible Spending Account (Medical FSA) and a Dependent Care Flexible Spending Account (DC FSA), you are not alone.
 Maybe you didn’t realize there is more than one type of FSA to choose from.

-Approximately 1 out of 3 people* (32%) do not understand that separate elections must be made for Medical and Dependent Care Accounts.
+Participants often do not understand that separate elections must be made for Medical and Dependent Care Accounts.

 If your employer offers both plans during your benefits enrollment, you’ll want to be familiar with what each plan covers.
 Both a Medical and Dependent Care Account help you contain out of pocket expenses.
 However, there are key differences between the plans regarding what they are used for.